How can I place a bid?

 You will be sent a contract to sign electronically within 24 hours of the auction.
 If you don’t sign the contract within 48 hours your bid will be deemed withdrawn the auction team will re-auction the home or sell to the second place bidder

 The high bid amount is the dollar amount of the bid that the auctioneer announces as the highest bid.
 Although the auctioneer may announce that the property is “Sold,” the high bid remains subject to the seller’s approval.

 What is the buyer’s premium?

 The Buyer’s Premium is not a real estate commission; it is the fee that Zetabid charges bidders for bringing the Property to auction, and is separate from any commissions paid to real estate brokers by the sellers.
 It is a standard practice utilized by most major auction companies.
 The Buyer’s Premium is a percentage of the high bid amount that gets added to the high bid amount to determine the Total Purchase Price.
-A minimum buyer’s premium of $2,500 will be added to all properties with a high bid Buyer Premiums are different by auction type.
+Buyer Premium percentage varies by auction.
 The actual buyer premium will be shown on the property detail page and on the bid detail page in addition to the auction terms and conditions.
 The Buyer’s Premium is typically financed as part of the purchase price.